avera1988/Genome_Assembly_lecture/Doc/trimgalore.md

 ## Quality filter with trim galore

-### Create a TrimGalore directory and copy there the illumina fastq.gz files and decompress them
+### Create a TrimGalore directory, copy there the illumina fastq.gz files and decompress all files

 ```console
 [avera@debian FastQC]$ mkdir TrimGalore